 CCA – Cisco Certified Architect

-Cisco offers a wide range of certifications from entry-level to master.
-The Cisco Certified Architect is the highest level of accreditation achievable within the Cisco Career Certification program.
-This certification is intended for experienced Cisco network professionals and puts a very large gold star on your resume.
+Cisco offers a range of certifications from entry-level to master.
+The Cisco Certified Architect is the highest accreditation achievable within the Cisco Career Certification program.
+This certification is intended for experienced Cisco network professionals and puts a large gold star on your resume.

 For more information about CCA visit the Cisco Certified Architect website.